fehler/building-beautiful-uis/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Design systems are beyond the scope of this book, but they are well worth reading up on.
 I’d strongly recommend Alla Kholmatova’s [Design Systems: A Practical Guide to Creating Design Languages for Digital Products](https://shop.smashingmagazine.com/products/design-systems-by-alla-kholmatova?utm_source=shop&utm_medium=sidebar-widget) as a starting point.

 Kholmatova shephered the development of FutureLearn’s [Design System](https://design-system.futurelearn.com), which is also worth looking at.
 Her knowledge of design systems is unparalleled and her book is excellent and well worth owning.

+EXPLAIN - IN AN OVERVIEW WAY – WHAT A DESIGN SYSTEM IS.